 In the UK, the motorway speed limit of 70Mph is just right, considering the fact that if you were in Germany, the speed limit for the auto-ban (if this is the correct spelling) is 100Mph or more, a racer’s dream.

+Driving Licences; Minimum Ages; Children and seat belts.
 In all countries a full UK driving licence is required, where the minimum age for driving is 17.
 As in the UK, seat belts should be worn front and rear.
 Below are the regulations relating to countries, which differ from those in the UK.

+France: The minimum age for driving is 18.
+Children under 10 are forbidden to travel in the front seat.
 Germany: The minimum age for driving is 17.
 Children under 12, (or less than 1.50m in height), are not allowed to travel in the front seat without a child restraint in Germany.

+Luxembourg: The minimum age is 18.
 The Netherlands: The minimum age is 18.
 Children under 3 must travel in the rear seat with a safety system adapted to their size.
 Children between 3-12 may travel in the front if they are in a special safety seat.

 Switzerland: The minimum age is 18.
 Children under 7 are forbidden to travel in the front seat without a child restraint.